How to Sell Online With These 14 Websites and Apps

 Still, these well-known sites are often a go-to for online sellers and the place to be if you want to grow a business beyond the occasional closet clean-out.

 Amazon is a far cry from its book-peddling past.
-According to a 2018 NPR study, 44% of online shoppers start their search directly on Amazon.
+According to a 2023 report from Insider Intelligence, 57% of US consumers begin their product hunt on Amazon.

 To cash in on that action and make money as an Amazon seller, you must register for an Individual Seller Plan or a Professional Seller Plan.